HanshiTang/Efficiently-Forecasting-Hourly-Taxi-Demand-in-New-York-City/README.md

 1. `downloading_1.py`: This downloads the tlc raw data into the `data/landing` directory.
 2. `downloading_2.py`: This downloads the weather raw data into the `data/landing` directory.
 3. `downloading_3.py`: This downloads the event raw data into the `data/landing` directory.

+To run the notebooks, please visit the `notebook` directory and run the files in order:
 4. `1.1 preprocessing_1.ipynb`: This notebook details preprocessing steps for tlc data and outputs it to the `data/raw`.
 6. `1.2 preprocessing_2.ipynb`: This notebook details preprocessing steps for weather data and outputs it to the `data/raw`.
 7. `1.3 preprocessing_3.ipynb`: This notebook details preprocessing steps for event data and outputs it to the `data/raw`.